 All Master's students in Music must schedule and pass a Final Oral Exam during the semester the student plans to graduate.
 The Master's Recital must be performed before the Final Oral Exam can be taken.
 The Oral Exam is administered by the student's 3-member advisory committee.
 The committee is comprised of the student’s major professor, one member from the student’s major division, and one Musicology or Music Theory faculty member.

-A program of study for students in cello, double bass, harp, viola, and violin (minimum of 30 credits) is as follows:
+A program of study in piano performance is as follows:

 |MUSC 801||Music Bibliography and Research||3|